 John M. Townsend is a litigation partner in the Washington, D.C., office of Hughes Hubbard & Reed and co-chairs the firm's Arbitration practice group.
 His practice focuses on complex disputes, particularly international disputes, both in court and before arbitral tribunals.
 John's arbitration practice includes representing parties in international and domestic commercial arbitration, investment treaty disputes, and acting as an arbitrator.

 John's litigation practice has included participation as a Hughes Hubbard associate in the successful defense of Ford Motor Co. on a charge of negligent homicide in the Pinto fuel tank trial in Indiana, and as a young partner in the defense of the building owner in the Kansas City Skywalk Collapse litigation.
 He led a Hughes Hubbard team acting as national counsel to a major pharmaceutical manufacturer in a nationwide, multi-defendant litigation challenging the use of published Average Wholesale Prices (AWPs) as a reference point in Medicaid reimbursement.

 John served as trustee of the US Council for International Business and chaired the Council's European Privilege Task Force.
 He submitted an application on behalf of the Council to intervene in the Akzo Nobel v.
 European Commission case in the European Court of Justice to urge European recognition of an attorney-client privilege for company counsel.

-John is a member of the American Law Institute (ALI) and serves as an Advisor to the ALI's project to draft a Restatement of the American Law of International Commercial Arbitration.
+John is a member of the American Law Institute (ALI) and served as an Advisor to the ALI's project to draft a Restatement of the American Law of International Commercial Arbitration.
 He has also served on the Harvard Law School Trial Advocacy Workshop faculty.

 John has been with Hughes Hubbard & Reed—in New York, Paris, and Washington—since 1971.
 He speaks fluent French.